hailin-du/Path-to-Data-Science/Chapter 8 Notes.md

 * If need to print other design models, we can just call the `print_models()` function again
 * Each function will handle one specific task

-## 8.4.2 Stopping the Function to Edit the List
+## 8.4.2 Preventing the Function From Editing the List
 Sometimes, we need to stop the function to edit the list

 For example, we may want to keep the `unprinted_designs` list for future references